 We have temporarily reduced how far in advance you can book for.
 You can currently select a visit date up to one month in the future.
 Entry timeslots go offsale upon their start time.

 You will receive your timeslot reservation as an E-Ticket.
 When you visit you must also bring your existing valid visit entitlement.
 If this is a ticket or E-ticket with a QR code on the top left corner issued by St Paul's Cathedral you can have it scanned and validated along with your timeslot reservation E-ticket at the fast track access point.
 Otherwise please have them validated at a customer service till point.

 You may enter at any time during the entry timeslot booked for on your visit date.
-Please note the Cathedral is usually open for sightseeing entry Monday to Saturday, 8.30am to 4.00pm.
+Please note the Cathedral is usually open for sightseeing entry Monday to Saturday, 8.30am (changing to 10.00am from 5 October 2020) to 4.00pm.
 Sightseeing usually ends at 4.30pm.
 The average visit length is two hours.